henrikrxn/henrikrxn.github.io/_posts/2017-05-22-Git-using-different-Github-accounts-based-on-folder.md

+---
-# Multiple Github accounts on Windows
+title: "Setting Git up to use different Github accounts based on working directory"
+---
+The post describes how to set-up Git so that `user.name` and `user.email` change depending on the working directory.

-This post concerns Git 2.13.0 (and upwards) on Windows.
+The latest Git at the time of writing was 2.13.0 on Windows.
 I expect some of the issues will go away in future Git versions.

 I use Github at work and have decided to have two profiles to keep things compartmentalized.
 One for work and one for my spare time.